 4. Foster employee-focused leadership

-Also, leaders are at the centre of the stage when it comes to creating an employee-centric organisation structure.
+Also, leaders are at the centre of creating an employee-centric organisational structure.
 60% of workers blame their manager for the lack of work-life balance (source: TeamStage).
-Therefore, encouraging an employee's first leadership style is one of the core aspects to focus on.
-This means at first active listening, observing and encouraging creativity, autonomy, empowerment, positive group cohesion, work-life balance, team interactions, etc.
+Therefore, encouraging an employee-first leadership style is one of the core aspects to focus on.
+This means active listening, observing and encouraging creativity, autonomy, empowerment, positive group cohesion, work-life balance, team interactions, etc.

 5. Enhance employee centricity

 Setting up your people-based environment is going to help you enhance employee centricity.
-However, there are so many other ways to improve this corporate aspect.
-Try to create a room that is reducing silos and encourages a community spirit.
-Rewarding your team members individually or communally also plays a key part in shaping your company model around your people.
+However, there are many other ways to improve this.
+Try to create a room where people can meet to encourage a community spirit.
+Rewarding your team members individually or communally also plays a key role in shaping your company model around your people.

 6. Provide more work flexibility

-Forget about the old working models and welcome the change.
-Flexibility in the workplace is a core pillar of the future of work, and being more people focused definitely leads into this direction.
-When aiming at enhancing the well-being of your workforce, there is a high chance flexible working arrangements are among the main changes you want to tackle.
-This can mean a working model based on a hybrid concept or the opportunity to adjust their timetable according to their needs for example.
+Flexibility in the workplace is a core pillar of the future of work, and being more people-focused leads in this direction.
+When enhancing the well-being of your workforce, there is a high chance flexible working arrangements are among the main changes you want to implement.
+This can mean a working model based on a hybrid concept or the opportunity to adjust their timetable according to their needs, for example.

 7. Improve constantly

 As your business evolves, your employees’ needs might too.
 You should always try to find out how to provide your workforce with the best working environment and conditions.
 For this, you can regularly send survey forms to your teams, do regular exchange meetings and so on.
 Not every week, let’s be honest, that would be too much and just bother everybody!
-Simply keep in mind to take their needs, requirements and opinions into your equation.
+Simply keep take their needs, requirements and opinions into consideration.

-To put it in a nutshell, creating a people-first culture has so many positive outcomes that may really make your business more successful.
-This is largely thanks to an increase in productivity, engagement, work-life balance along with the well-being of your workforce.
+In a nutshell, creating a people-first culture has many positive outcomes that may make your business more successful.
+This is largely thanks to an increase in productivity, engagement, and work-life balance along with the well-being of your workforce.
 These are all aspects leading to corporate improvement and profitable results. deskbird supports all companies encouraging an employee-centric approach by providing them with a tool that makes everyone’s life easier.
 With our app, employees can reserve their desk or meeting rooms at any time and from anywhere.
 As an employer, you can analyse the data collected on the app to improve your workspace management and detect your workers’ needs.
 Get in touch and request a free demo to know more about our desk booking software!